Choosing a bong

 Before silicone bongs came around, plastic bongs were the go-to option if you didn't want to buy glass.
 Affordable as they are, plastic bongs have a reputation for breaking easily.
 So, if you're in a fix and need a fast hit, you could try an acrylic bong for just about $10.

-Although we wouldn't be surprised if you upgraded to a glass bong as most plastic bong users do.
-A warning, a big downside of using plastic bongs is that they alter the taste of your herb.
+We wouldn't be surprised if you upgraded to a glass bong, as most plastic bong users do.
+A warning: a big downside of using plastic bongs is that they alter the taste of your herb.

 Silicone Bongs

-Silicone bongs, despite being the new kids on the block in the bong world, have quickly earned a large fan base.
-There's a multitude of reasons why they're a hot pick.
+Despite being the new kids on the block in the bong world, silicone bongs have quickly earned a large fan base.
+There are a multitude of reasons why they're a hot pick.

-Firstly, silicone is commonly found in cookware so it's safe for human use.
-Secondly, this type of silicone can endure the high temperatures that often come with bongs.
-A cherry on top is being less breakable than glass, making them ideal for taking on trips or using outside.
+Silicone is commonly found in cookware, so it's safe for human use.
+This type of silicone can endure the high temperatures that often come with bongs.
+A cherry on top is that it is less breakable than glass, making it ideal for taking on trips or using outside.

-What's more, silicone bongs generally come with a smaller price tag than glass ones, making them an ideal choice for beginners.
+Furthermore, silicone bongs generally have a lower price tag than glass ones, making them ideal for beginners.

 Wooden Bongs